scimaksim/nasa-api-vignette/README.md

 ## Package requirements

-To re-create this vignette in R, users are required to install
+To re-create this vignette in R, users are required to install:

 -   **[tidyverse](https://www.tidyverse.org/)** - encompasses packages
     such as `dplyr` for subsetting data and `ggplot2` for creating